 QSAR (quantitative structure-activity relationships)

 These methods are based on statistics that associate or compare activities of target drug interactions with different molecular descriptors.
-The main principle of QASR is that the molecule having the same structure show similar biological features and activity.
+The main principle of QASR is that the molecule having the same structure shows similar biological features and activity.
 These models elucidate mathematically how the activity of a target will change with the binding of a different ligand.
 So, QASR is calculated by measuring the correlation between experimental biological activity and many properties of small ligand binders.
 This QASR relationship can also be used to guess the new drug molecule analogs’ activity.

 The important steps involved in QASR are: